This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 These leaves have high lignin content and might leach nitrogen out of your soil before giving any back.

-For interest’s sake: lignin in wood is extracted to make polymers for paints and adhesives—nasty stuff for your garden, good alternative to petroleum.
+For interest’s sake: lignin in wood is extracted to make polymers for paints and adhesives—nasty stuff for your garden, a good alternative to petroleum.

 While lignin is strongly associated with retarded decomposition rates, the leaves’ C: N ratio has also been researched and may hold a more vital link to their slow decomposition.
 Either way, thicker leaves, even in accelerated environments, decompose slower.